tuananhlsbg00/LSS-Fisheye-Kitti360/README.md

 # LSS-Fisheye Documentation

 This document provides detailed documentation for the modified in the Lift-Splat-Shoot-Fisheye project and briefly document the original scripts to highlight our works.
 The modifications enable support for Fisheye cameras using the KITTI-360 dataset, while retaining the original NuScenes data loader for legacy use.
+You can what demo [video](https://youtu.be/RE4L0fCjYTA) validate on sequence 10 of [KITTI 360 Dataset](https://www.cvlibs.net/datasets/kitti-360/).

 The documentation covers five main modules: